alexandergerber/courses-tsa/chapter2.md

 `@instructions`
 - Use `names()` to find the name of the time series of daily closing prices.
-- Use one of the subsetting methods to extract the closing prices and assign the result to a new variable called `close_daily`.
+- Use a subsetting methods to extract the closing prices and assign the result to a new variable called `close_daily`.
 - Plot the single time series `close_daily` by calling `plot()`.

 `@hint`